krasp-ai/helpme/README.md

 #### 3. Visualisation

 Using [Krasp.ai](https://krasp.ai/) we can then run and visualise these challenges so that the user has a better idea where LLMs can help them in their job – and where they fail to help.

+## Tasks

+- Literature review: where do we want to position our paper?
+In the automatic LLM evaluation space, interpretability, or ...?
+- Langchain generation code: given a job title and description, create a list of tasks and corresponding challenges?
+- User interface: built into Krasp.ai or via Gradio

 ## License